ritawi8/flowpass/docs/activity-plan.md

 Allow the contract owner to mint membership NFTs to customers directly from the frontend.

 **Tasks:**
-- Create a simple admin section/page for the owner
+- ✅Create a simple admin section/page for the owner
-- Add a form to input a recipient address
+- ✅Add a form to input a recipient address
 - Connect the form to the `mint(address)` function in the contract
-- Show basic feedback in the UI (loading, success, error)
+- ✅Show basic feedback in the UI (loading, success, error)

 **Outcome:**
 The owner can mint new membership NFTs to any wallet address through the frontend, using the deployed contract on Polygon Amoy.